-As part of the global commitment to countering the prevailing climate change crisis, the Scottish Government has set an ambitious target of becoming a net zero economy by 2045 (five years earlier than the Net Zero 2050 initiative signed by the 195 members of the United Nations Framework Convention on Climate Change) with some Scottish cities and local authorities targeting this feat by 2030.
+As part of the global commitment to countering the prevailing climate change crisis, the Scottish Government has set an ambitious target of becoming a net zero economy by 2045 (five years earlier than the Net Zero 2050 initiative signed by the 195 members of the United Nations Framework Convention on Climate Change) with the Scottish housebuilding sector decarbonising as early as 2024

 Western Villages will form part of the Granton Waterfront Regeneration in Leith and will be undertaken on behalf of the City of Edinburgh Council.
 Works are set to commence in 2022 and Arc-Tech’s focus has been to combine gas-free, low carbon heating solutions with renewable technologies through the use of: